DogFoxX/Announcement-Bar/README.md

 Output, eg

-    Spend $40.00 more to get Free Shipping
+    Spend $40.00 more to get Free Shipping.